OpenBankProject/OBP-API/README.md

         db.driver=org.postgresql.Driver
         db.url=jdbc:postgresql://localhost:5432/yourdbname?user=yourdbusername&password=yourpassword

-* Now, build the application to generate .war file which will be deployed on jetty8 server:
+* Now, build the application to generate .war file which will be deployed on jetty server:

         cd OBP-API/
         mvn package

 * This will generate OBP-API-1.0.war under OBP-API/target/

-* Copy OBP-API-1.0.war to /usr/share/jetty8/webapps/ directory and rename it to root.war
+* Copy OBP-API-1.0.war to /usr/share/jetty9/webapps/ directory and rename it to root.war

-* Edit the /etc/jetty8/jetty.conf file and comment out the lines:
+* Edit the /etc/jetty9/jetty.conf file and comment out the lines:

         etc/jetty-logging.xml
         etc/jetty-started.xml

-* Now restart jetty8:
+* Now restart jetty9:

-        sudo service jetty8 restart
+        sudo service jetty9 restart

 * You should now be able to browse to localhost:8080 (or yourIPaddress:8080)